KelvenH/CarbSum/README.md

 Thank you for taking the time to read the above, below are some recommended links to external sites for more information and support on Diabetes ........ now onto the fun stuff!

-Add links here!!!!
+Links to external sites;
-ADD LINK HERE!!!!
+Add external links here!!!!

 ------